Thinkwise/docs/docs/sf/conventions.md

 - Use of one sub-name group for all projects

   - A sub-name group (list with used terms) is useful if there are different applications with the same topics.
-In that case can a company standard can be established.
+In that case, a company standard can be established.

 - Use of shortcuts for tasks, reports and filters